DeEscalWild: A Real-World Benchmark for Automated De-Escalation Training with SLMs: The Dataset

 \subsection{Tasks}

-\textbf{Contextual Response Generation.} The primary task of the \tool benchmark is \textbf{Civilian Response Generation} in a high-stakes context.
-Given a dialogue history $H$ and the current officer utterance, the model must generate the likely civilian response $R$.
-Unlike standard chitchat, $R$ serves as a realistic simulation of a subject in crisis, reacting to the officer's de-escalation attempts.
-Consequently, the generation must reflect the semantic and emotional trajectory of the interaction---ranging from compliance to aggression---based on the effectiveness of the officer's input.
-Success is measured by the model's ability to mirror the authentic, variable nature of civilian reactions found in our ground-truth transcripts.
+\textbf{Contextual civilian response generation.} The primary task is Civilian Response Generation in a high-stakes setting.
+Given a dialogue history $H$ and the current officer utterance, the model must generate a plausible civilian response $R$ that reflects the semantic and emotional trajectory of the interaction, ranging from compliance to aggression, conditioned on the officer's de-escalation strategy.

-\textbf{De-escalation Strategy Alignment.} Beyond simple text generation, models are evaluated on their ability to maintain \textbf{Strategic Consistency}.
-This involves two sub-tasks: \begin{itemize}[leftmargin=*, topsep=0pt, noitemsep] \item \textbf{Safety Compliance:} The model must avoid escalation triggers (e.g., insults, aggressive posturing) that would endanger the officer or civilian. \item \textbf{Turn-Level Reasoning:} The model must demonstrate ``long-horizon state tracking'', correctly recalling details from earlier in the interaction (e.g., the subject's name or stated grievance) to build trust over the course of the interaction. \end{itemize}

-\textbf{Multimodal Context Integration.} While the baseline evaluation focuses on text, the dataset design supports \textbf{Multimodal Fusion}.
-As described in our architecture (Figure~\ref{fig:de_escalation_pipeline}), the Perception Layer provides visual context tags (e.g., emotional state, body posture) alongside the audio transcript.
-In this task, the model must condition its textual response on these non-verbal cues, distinguishing, for example, between a subject who is shouting out of fear versus one shouting out of aggression.